I bet you’re wrong about writing a book.

 A week later someone asks how your book is coming, and you think, “Book?
-What book?”
+What book?
+I haven’t even come up with a book idea yet!”

 There are plenty of reasons why writing a book, whether fiction or nonfiction, puts most writers directly into procrastination mode.
 Maybe you’re just not sure how to get started.
 Perhaps spilling your guts onto the page for the world to see makes you want to run far away from the nearest computer (I feel you!).

 Or maybe you’re insecure about the quality of your writing, and you’re afraid of getting slammed by negative review after negative review.